sidhantls/differentiable-kb-qa/README.md

 ### Implemenation
 Implements a QA model to retrieve questions from a KB.
 This consists of an encoder, MiniLM-6/MiniLM-12, which encodes a question.
 And then, it performs the differentiable query operation on the knowledge base as mentioned in the reified KB paper above.
 This encode archicture is different from the paper in that it's not based on a word2vec model, but a tranformer.
 We fine-tune a MiniLM-6 Sentence Transformer - primarily because of the memory and compute efficiency.
-Can replace this with any other model from the hugginface library
+Can replace this with any other model from the huggingface library

 #### How to run: